harbourz/harbourz.github.io/index.md

 My research interests can be best summarized as the intersections of any two of the three fields: Computer Science, Mathematics, and Economics, which include but are not limited to the following:

-- Randomized Algorithm
+- Algorithmic Game Theory
 - Online Algorithm
 - Decision Making
-- Mechanism Design
+- Randomized Algorithm
 - Stochastic Modeling & Optimization

 <!-- ---